siemens/continuous-clearing/doc/UsageDoc/CA-Tool--SBOM-Vision.md

 2. Package Creator should read SBOM produced from package identifier
     -    Read SBOM for all the components & it's properties
     - [ ]        All component properties FLAG should be read for different use cases.
-      - [ ]      DevDependent , Intenal/external & Excluded components logic will be moved from PackageIDentifier to PackageCreator.
+      - [ ]      DevDependent , Intenal/external & Excluded components logic will be moved from SITScan to SITCreate.

 3. After CATool final execution Standard SBOM should generate & send it for JFrog XRay & Siemens AG SBOM Service